geudde/attic-chest/pages/13.reference/01.porden/docs.md

 He rais'd his kindling eye, the mantle fell,
 And brightly beam'd his mail of burnished steel.

-" Oh ! bliss unhoped ! does Leonora deign
-u A favouring ear to sad Alonzo's strain !"
+" Oh! bliss unhoped! does Leonora deign u A favouring ear to sad Alonzo's strain!"
 The youth exclaim'd; " this unexpected grace
 " Can all thy scorn and all my woes efface;
 " And, like the setting sun, whose piercing ray